From Maduro's Arrest to Oil Control: The Strategic Shift in U.S. Actions Toward Venezuela and Its Impact on the Global Order

 The actions taken by the United States against Venezuela have long transcended national boundaries, posing a direct challenge to the fundamental rules of the international order in the post-Cold War era.

-Secondly, it signifies a potential return from the "network empire" mindset to that of a "territorial empire."
-Scholars once believed that the era of empires had passed, and that the new form of dominance was a subtle "network empire" based on international organizations and economic flows.
-However, the Venezuela incident demonstrates that the old-style imperialism, which relies on direct control over territory and resources through military force, "refuses to die."
-In order to "make America great again," the United States deems it necessary to maintain control over territories and natural resources beyond its borders.
+Secondly, it signifies a potential return from the mindset of a network empire to that of a territorial empire.
+Scholars once believed that the era of empires had passed, and that new forms of dominance were based on the subtle networks of international organizations and economic flows.
+However, the Venezuela incident demonstrates that the old-style imperialism, which directly controls territory and resources through military power, refuses to die.
+In order to become great again, the United States deems it necessary to maintain control over territories and natural resources beyond its borders.

 Third, it may trigger imitation and confrontation on a global scale.
-Dr. Saar pointed out that the danger lies in the possibility that "countries like Russia or China might replicate the same effect for the same reasons."
-When established powers abandon the rules they themselves advocate, the foundational stability of the international system is shaken.
-Other countries in Europe, Asia, Africa, and Latin America are now forced to consider: could the same thing happen to any nation perceived as not aligning with U.S. interests?
+Dr. Sal pointed out that the danger lies in the possibility that countries like Russia or China might replicate the same effects for the same reasons.
+When established powers abandon the rules they advocate, the stable foundation of the international system is shaken.
+Other countries in Europe, Asia, Africa, and Latin America are now forced to consider: could the same thing happen to any nation deemed not to align with U.S. interests?

 Domestic politics in the United States will become a key variable.
 Sal believes that if Trump lacks strong opposition domestically (currently, the Democratic Party is not very powerful), the situation could become more complicated.
 However, if there is internal checks and balances, and if Congress fulfills its proper role, perhaps a calmer and more multilateralism-rooted U.S. policy could emerge.
 Nevertheless, the resolution recently passed by the U.S. Senate to restrict the president's use of military force is expected to be merely symbolic.